yshalsager/facebook2rss/README.md

 A small API for accessing Facebook profile, pages, groups posts and notifications as RSS feeds.
 Based on [FastAPI](https://github.com/tiangolo/fastapi) and [Playwright](https://github.com/microsoft/playwright-python).

+## Important

+The tool is no longer under-development.
+Facebook doesn't like it, check more info here https://github.com/yshalsager/facebook2rss/issues/21

 ## Disclaimer

 1- This tool is provided with no warranty of any kind.
 I am not responsible for anything that might happen to your